Ordnung muss sein: Introduction

 For an abelian category $\A$ we write $Z(\A)$ for its centre and say that an endomorphism of an object $X$ is \emph{central} if it lies in the image of the canonical map $Z(\A)\to\End(X)$.
 The category $\A$ is \emph{connected} if $0$ and $1$ are the only idempotents in $Z(\A)$.

-\begin{thm} A connected length category is equivalent to the category of finite dimensional representations of a finite poset over a field if and only if the following hold: \begin{enumerate} \item The ext-quiver has no oriented cycle. \item For each simple object all its endomorphisms are central. \item There exists an object $M$ with a distributive lattice of subobjects such that each object is a subquotient of a finite direct sum of copies of $M$. \end{enumerate} In this case the field equals the centre of the category and the poset is given by the isomorphism classes of simple objects, with $[S]\le [T]$ if there is a path from $[S]$ to $[T]$ in the ext-quiver. \end{thm}
+\begin{thm} A connected length category is equivalent to the category of pointwise finite dimensional representations of a poset over a field if and only if the following hold: \begin{enumerate} \item[(L1)] The ext-quiver has no oriented cycle. \item[(L2)] There exists an object $M$ with a distributive lattice of subobjects such that each object is a subquotient of a finite direct sum of copies of $M$. \item[(L3)] For each simple object all its endomorphisms are central. \end{enumerate} In this case the field equals the centre of the category and the poset is given by the isomorphism classes of simple objects. \end{thm}

-There is a long tradition of studying linear representations of posets, and we refer to the monograph of Simson for a detailed account \cite{Si1992}.
+Here, linear representations of posets are by definition contravariant functors from the poset (viewed as a category) into the category of vector spaces.
+There is a long tradition of studying such representations, and we refer to the monograph of Simson for a detailed account \cite{Si1992}.
 Intimately related is the study of incidence algebras and their modules.
 In fact, the question when a finite dimensional algebra is an incidence algebra has been investigated by several authors \cite{BM1979,Fe1977,IK2022}.
 In particular, the relevance of distributive modules has been noticed, but the more general context of length categories seems to be new.

-Categories of linear representations of finite posets over a field are nothing but categories of sheaves on finite $T_0$-spaces with values in the category of vector spaces; see Remark~\ref{re:sheaves}.
+Linear representations of finite posets over a field are nothing but sheaves on finite $T_0$-spaces with values in the category of vector spaces; see Remark~\ref{re:sheaves}.
 This yields another perspective on the class of length categories arising in Theorem~\ref{th:main}, which is reminiscent of Gabriel's reconstruction of a noetherian scheme from its category of quasi-coherent sheaves \cite[VI]{Ga1962}.